ConnerKT/CodeCrew-Leetcode/README.md

 We welcome contributions from the community!
 If you have ideas for improvements or encounter issues, please open an [issue](https://github.com/ConnerKT/CodeCrew-Leetcode/issues) or submit a [pull request](https://github.com/ConnerKT/CodeCrew-Leetcode/pulls).

+### Contributing Setup

+If you want to contribute to the LeetCode Meetup Assistant, please follow these instructions to setup the repository.
+(If setup doesn't work, please submit an issue)

+If you want to contribute to the frontend, please npm install inside the webapp folder.

+For the backend, please npm install in the server folder.

+You should have a MongoDB URL that you can set in a .env file, with the name of **mongoDBUrl**

+Example: mongoDBUrl = 'thehehtehtehth'

+Once done the console should say
+    Connected to the MongoDB database

+If done right, you are ready to develop, your data will be saved in a Leetcode folder.

 ## Contact